 Why is Knob-and-Tube Wiring Dangerous?

-As long as it was installed properly, knob-and-tube wiring was perfectly safe to provide for the small electrical demands of homes back in the day.
+As long as it was installed properly, K&T wiring was perfectly safe to provide for the small electrical demands of homes back in the day.
 However, due to all of the wonderful inventions and innovations that have come along, electrical demands have increased.
 Things like air conditioning, electric heat, refrigerators, electric ovens, clothes dryers, and water heaters have significantly increased the demands on a home’s electrical system.
 This increased demand has caused knob-and-tube wiring systems to be strained beyond what they were designed to handle.
 Higher demands mean higher current which leads to higher temperatures and accelerated breakdown of the rubberized insulation on the wiring.
 New products and innovations have also required new wires to be run and additional circuits to be added to the home.
 Sometimes, these new circuits were spliced into the existing knob-and-tube wiring incorrectly.
 This improper splicing creates additional problems besides just the increased demands on the wiring.

 Over time, the heat in the attic, the heat generated by the electrical current flowing through the wires, and time itself will make the rubber insulation on the wiring brittle.
 This insulation eventually cracks and can fall off of the wire, leaving a bare live wire exposed.
 I have seen several homes that have had bare live wire exposed in the attic due to brittle insulation crumbling off of it.
 (See the photos below.)